Building Digital Citizens

 Events are free but registration is required.
 Handouts and session information will be provided in advance.

 Please note, priority places are given to those working in schools.
-We would encourage you to register if you are currently working with educators and/or young people directly or are working in the field of curriculum design, and only if you are happy for the course to be situated firmly within English secondary education.
+We would encourage you to register if you are currently working with educators and/or young people directly or are working in the field of curriculum design, and only if you are happy for the course to be situated firmly within English education.